 As my Aunt Flow continued to make her monthly visit, I noticed the panic starting to settle in.
-What's wrong with me, why am I not getting pregnant, what am I not doing right?
+What's wrong with me?
+Why am I not getting pregnant?
+What am I not doing right?
 Friends and doctors assured me that the average couple can take up to a year to get pregnant.
 I thought that these were strange statistics because everyone around me was getting pregnant rather quickly.
 It was everywhere, I mean everywhere.
-Baby everything—from social media, to kid parties, to gender reveals and baby showers.
-Oh and the ads on my Facebook... really?
+Baby everything—from social media to kid parties, to gender reveals and baby showers.
+Oh, and the ads on my Facebook... really?
 How does it know?

-There is one catch to being part of that club.
-I need a kid and I can’t order one from Amazon Prime, which by the way you should have, it's amazing!
-When my friends get together they talk about all things baby.
+There was one catch to being part of that club.
+I needed a kid and I couldn’t order one from Amazon Prime.
+When my friends got together they talked about all things baby.
 And they should!
-That is the reality, relevancy and exciting nature of their world.
-I want to hear them.
-But, I just want to have stories of my own to share instead of the awkward, "oh ya, my dog Tule, she pukes everywhere too, oh and her poop, ya I have to clean her butt all the time when it gets smashed into her ass hair, so I totally get your baby challenges."
-In my head I immediately imagine the emoji of the girl who slaps herself in the foreheard.
-Did I just say that to my mom friends?
+That was the reality, relevancy, and exciting nature of their world.
+I wanted to hear them.
+But, I just want to have stories of my own to share instead of the awkward, "Oh yeah, my dog Tule, she pukes everywhere too.
+Oh and her poop, yeah, I have to clean her butt all the time when it gets smashed into her butt hair, so I totally get your baby challenges."
+In my head, I immediately imagine the emoji of the girl who slaps herself in the forehead.
+“Did I just say that to my mom friends?”

-If you know someone who is struggling to get pregnant I would like to share some helpful tips on what NOT TO SAY.
+If you know someone who is struggling to get pregnant I would like to share some helpful tips on what not to say.

-1. “Don't think about it.”
+- “Don't think about it.”

-2. “You haven't been trying that long if you think about it.”
+- “You haven't been trying that long if you think about it.”

-3. “Don't stress about it, it will happen when you just go with the flow.”
+- “Don't stress about it, it will happen when you just go with the flow.”

-You are right, let me just check fertility stress off my morning to-do list.
+You are right, let me check fertility stress off my morning to-do list.
 Done!
 Wow that was easy, how come you didn't mention it sooner?

-4. “Have a lot of sex all the time.”
+- “Have a lot of sex all the time.”

 Did I already mention I am not in my 20s anymore?

-5. “It will happen.”
+- “It will happen.”

 Last time I checked you didn't have psychic abilities.
 Thank you for the confirmed confirmation, anything else exciting going to for sure happen in my future?

-6. “Women have babies in their 40s.”
+- “Women have babies in their 40s.”

-That is great for women who want to be pregnant in their 40s, I for one am not one of them.
+That is great for women who want to be pregnant in their 40s.
+I, for one, am not one of them.
 And let’s not forget that the risk of miscarriage and abnormalities go up the older you get, and your chances of getting pregnant go down, with each passing cycle.
 My vision board doesn't have a grayed hair woman with a baby bump.

-7. “You have plenty of time.”
+- “You have plenty of time.”

-8. “Just focus on other things in your life.”
+- “Just focus on other things in your life.”

-9. “There are medical interventions that could help you.”
+- “There are medical interventions that could help you.”

-Okay so that was a tad dramatic but I hope you get the point.
+Okay, so that was a tad dramatic but I hope you get the point.
 We understand you mean well, we really do.
 We know that you want nothing more for us to experience the joy of becoming a mom.
 The thing is, many times it makes us feel worse.
 Here are a few responses that might help validate and console someone struggling to conceive.

 "That must be really hard for you."

-"I don't understand what you are going through however if I was in your position, I would probably feel the same way."
+"I don't understand what you are going through, however if I was in your position, I would probably feel the same way."